PratheekRBhat/bitbucket-mcp/README.md

 from bitbucket_client import BitbucketClient

 # Initialize with your workspace and repository slug
-# Password is read from BITBUCKET_APP_PASSWORD env var by default
+# Token is read from BITBUCKET_API_TOKEN env var by default
 client = BitbucketClient(
     workspace="your-workspace",
     repo_slug="your-repo-slug"